zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 but lacks ease of concurrency, Perl 6 can end up the winner in peformance by distributing work over multiple cores.

-I won't go into details; you can consult
+I won't go into details—you can consult
 [the documentation](http://docs.perl6.org/language/concurrency)
 or watch [my talk that mentions them](https://youtu.be/paa3niF72Nw?t=32m14s) ([slides](http://tpm2016.zoffix.com/#/33)).
 I will show an example, though: